The best high chairs 2023 - tried and tested by parents and babies

 Anyone with a child will know just how much space all the baby products you’ll buy take up.
 That’s why the Infantino Fox Grow with Me 4-in-1 Convertible Highchair (opens in new tab) represents such great value for money, as it essentially offers four products in one.

-The highchair starts as a reclining seat suitable for babies from three months, turning into a highchair for babies six months and over with a meal tray insert.
-It then transforms into a chair booster and finally a toddler chair.
+The high chair starts as a reclining seat suitable for babies from three months, turning into a high chair for babies six months and above, with a meal tray insert.
+It then transforms into a chair booster and, finally, a toddler chair.

-This product is designed to appeal to babies as much as their parents, with an eye-catching orange fox design and turquoise accents.
+This high chair is designed to appeal to babies as much as to their parents, with an eye-catching orange fox design and turquoise details.
 It also has a wipe-clean seat and a dishwasher-safe silicone meal mat and tray for convenient clean-ups.

 The Infantino Fox Grow with Me 4-in-1 Convertible Highchair was tested out by our parent reviewer Katrina Stockdale, and her son, Raphael, 21 months.
 Raphael loved the chair’s cute design, while Katrina was impressed by how many forms the chair could take, as well as how easy it was to clean.

-'This is a playful, sturdy, multi-functional highchair with added extras such as a removable tray and footrest, which is easy to clean,' Katrina told us.
-"It grows with your baby with an adjustable seat and the ability to turn into a booster or toddler chair.
-The fun, colourful design will be loved by babies and toddlers.
-The seat seems comfortable and supportive for babies and toddlers, and it is simple to clean with no hard to get at parts.
-The multi-functional highchair, booster seat and toddler chair mean you don't need to buy multiple products and results in a space-saving product.'
+'This is a playful, sturdy, multi-functional high chair with added extras such as a removable tray and footrest, which is easy to clean,' Katrina told us.
+"It grows with your baby, thanks to an adjustable seat and the fact that you can turn into a booster or toddler chair.
+The seat seems comfortable and supportive for both babies and toddlers, and it's simple to clean with no hard-to-get-at parts.
+And since, it's a multi-functional high chair, booster seat, and toddler chair in one, you don't need to buy multiple products plus you'll save on space.'

 8. Koo-di Tiny Taster 3-in-1 Highchair